AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 description: This document provides an overview of custom namespaces required when creating a Marketo Engage source connector.
 ---

-# (Alpha )[!DNL Marketo Engage] namespaces
+# (Beta) [!DNL Marketo Engage] namespaces

 >[!IMPORTANT]
 >
->The [!DNL Marketo Engage] source is currently in alpha.
+>The [!DNL Marketo Engage] source is currently in beta.
 The feature and documentation are subject change.

 You must create a new custom namespace for every new Marketo instance and dataset combination.
 A Marketo source connector ingesting the `programs` dataset requires its own custom namespace, and another Marketo source connector ingesting the same dataset also requires its own new custom namespace.
 For more information on custom namespaces, see the [namespace overview](../../../../identity-service/namespaces.md).